genehe3/Snake/README.md

 Although I consider this attempt as a failure, I have learned much from it and will apply this knownledge to future projects, possibly a second attempt at a snake game.

 Website: https://gsnake.netlify.app/

+This project will probably be repurposed for a third.